GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

-Voltage Park was founded in 2023 with an unusual structure: it’s backed by a $1B grant from Navigation Fund, a nonprofit founded by Jed McCaleb (Stellar co-founder, Ripple co-founder).
+Voltage Park was founded in 2023 with an unusual structure: it is backed by a roughly $900M grant from Navigation Fund, a nonprofit founded by Jed McCaleb (Stellar co-founder, Ripple co-founder).
 The mission is democratizing AI infrastructure access.

 Infrastructure

-Voltage Park owns 24,000 H100 GPUs (80GB HBM3e, SXM5) deployed across 6 Tier 3+ data centers in Washington, Texas, Virginia, and Utah.
+After the Lightning AI merger, Voltage Park operates roughly 35,000 NVIDIA GPUs across six US data centers in Washington, Texas, Virginia, and Utah (up from 24,000 H100s).
 The Quincy, WA facility runs on hydro and wind power.

 Strengths

-- Only neocloud partner in NSF NAIRR pilot; donated 1M H100 GPU hours for research
+• Only neocloud partner in the NSF NAIRR pilot; donated 1M H100 GPU hours for research

 Gaps

-Best for: Researchers, startups, and teams wanting low-cost H100 access with VAST Data storage, especially those eligible for NAIRR research allocations.
+Best for: Researchers, startups, and teams wanting low-cost H100 access, especially those eligible for NAIRR research allocations or already using Lightning AI tooling.

 GMI Cloud